Manitoba road trips: Windmills & Prairie Hills

 Ahead of your visit, check out Fort La Reine's website for hours of operation and any scheduled events.
 In the past, they've conducted homesteading activities such as getting hands on with bannock making, butter churning, soap making, pioneer crafts and more.

-Formed by an oxbow lake that was once part of the Assiniboine River, the almost island forms a 'P' and gives this park its name.
-This picturesque recreation area features tennis courts, a disc golf course, a playground, and outdoor bandstand.
-The park also offers sheltered and open picnic areas and public art, along with miles of walking and bike trails to explore.
+Start at Island Park, formed by an oxbow lake that was once part of the Assiniboine River.
+This picturesque recreation area features tennis courts, a disc golf course, a playground and an outdoor bandstand.
+The park also offers sheltered and open picnic areas and public art – including an impressive Dutch-style windmill – along with miles of walking and biking trails.

 Part two